discordlinux/support/README.md

 # support

 Repository for the #support channel at https://discord.gg/discord-linux

+Please report any Discord issues to Discord Testers https://discord.gg/discord-testers

 ## Using SupportBot